English collocations

-In the English language, collocation refers to a natural combination of words that are closely affiliated with each other.
-Some examples are "pay attention", "fast food", "make an effort", and "powerful engine".
-Collocations make it easier to avoid overused or ambiguous words like "very", "nice", or "beautiful", by using a pair of words that fit the context better and that have a more precise meaning.
+English collocations are a natural combination of words closely affiliated with each other.
+Some examples are "wet paint", "make an effort", and "powerful engine".
+Collocations make it easier to avoid overused or ambiguous words such as "very", "nice", or "beautiful", by using a pair of words that fit the context better and that feature a more precise meaning.
 Skilled users of the language can produce effects such as humor by varying the normal patterns of collocation.
-This approach is especially popular with poets, journalists and advertisers.
+This approach is popular with poets, journalists and advertisers.

-Collocations may seem natural to native writers and speakers, but are not obvious to non-native English speakers.
+Collocations may seem natural to native writers and speakers, but are not obvious to non-native speakers.
 For instance, the adjective "dark" collocates with "chocolate", but not with tea.